ducati1198/acepro-any-klipper/README.md

 - Create symlinks for the ACE Pro Python modules.
 - Optionally add the required `[include]` lines to your `printer.cfg`.
 - Optionally install the **ACE Pro Dashboard** for KlipperScreen.
-- Ask for your printer type (generic / Kobra‑3 / Kobra‑S1) to copy appropriate default configs.
+- Ask for your printer type

 **After the installer finishes, restart Klipper**: